 Gently press on this area.
-If you have located a Trigger Point the client will likely experience an intense pain, feel referral pain/sensation somewhere else on their body and/or the tissue may twitch.
+If you have located a Trigger Point, the client will likely experience intense pain, feel referral pain/sensation elsewhere on their body, and/or the tissue may twitch.

 Hold the pressure for several seconds (count of 8).

-Ask the client if the pain is increasing, decreasing or staying the same.
-If it is increasing or staying the same, back off and return with less pressure.
+Ask the client if the pain is increasing, decreasing, or staying the same.
+Suppose it is increasing or staying the same, back off, and return with less pressure.
 If it is decreasing, continue the hold at the same pressure.

 Get client feedback throughout the process.
-Pain scale of treatment should be about a 7 on a scale of 1 to 10.
+The pain scale of treatment should be about a 7 on a scale of 1 to 10.

-If the client experiences referral pain when you press on a Trigger Point, attempt to simultaneously press on the area of referred pain while maintain pressure on the original point.
+If the client experiences referral pain when you press on a Trigger Point, attempt to simultaneously press on the area of referred pain while maintaining pressure on the original point.

 Do not over treat an area!
 Working too many Trigger Points in one session can be overwhelming to the client.

-After releasing trigger point within a muscle have the client contract that muscle against mild resistance followed by a gentle stretch.
+After releasing the trigger point within a muscle, have the client contract that muscle against mild resistance followed by a gentle stretch.